 - Easy ingredient swaps that maintain flavor and texture in vegan dishes

-A well-trained kitchen not only safeguards vegan guests but also reduces mistakes, boosts efficiency, and elevates overall guest satisfaction.
+A well-trained kitchen not only safeguards vegan guests but also reduces mistakes, boosts efficiency, and elevates overall satisfaction.

-Empowering both front-of-house and back-of-house staff with:
+Empower both front-of-house and back-of-house staff with:

 - Knowledge of vegan ingredients and substitutions